 Support staff to:

 At Pegasus Bay School, teachers teach and use te reo Māori daily so students hear and see it as a natural part of their school culture.
 Pegasus Bay School principal, Roger Hornblow explains the importance of being deliberate about giving teachers skills at a personal level, which have practice and performance outcomes.
-Working through the online course, Te Reo Puawai, together as a whole staff meant teachers were able to collaborate, support each other, and develop their practice together.
+Working through the online course, Te Reo Puawai, together as a whole staff meant teachers could collaborate, support each other, and develop their practice together.

 Teachers are aware of the importance of using te reo Māori regularly and pronouncing it correctly.
 Students and teachers are learning together.
 Kupu and posters placed around the learning environment provide te reo support.